Flesh for Fantasy: Background and writing

 The song was written by Billy Idol and Steve Stevens, with its title being inspired by the American anthology film Flesh and Fantasy (1943).

 Composition

 "Flesh for Fantasy" is a new wave, hard rock and post-punk song, with elements of rock, pop and funk.

 Music video

 The music video was directed by the American film and television director Howard Deutch.
+Deutch's contact lenses got stuck in his eyes as a result of long hours and exhaustion.

+During filming, Idol and his then-girlfriend Perri Lister had a "terrible fight."

+John Diaz described it as the most difficult video he ever produced.
+Shooting was delayed because the crew was at another video that took longer than expected.
+The director of photography experienced temporary blindness from exhaustion.

 Spanish version

 Argentine rock singer-songwriter Miguel Mateos made a Spanish version, titled "Sexo y frenesí", and included it on his second live album Salir Vivo in 2002.